volkandindar/agartha/README.md

 Fine-tuning advises: The generated code serves as a template and may require some adjustments, as behavior can vary between different application servers.

-Refining filters—such as specifying HTTP response codes or keywords within responses—can help reduce false positives and make the results more precise and less noisy.
+Refining filters—such as specifying HTTP response codes or keywords within responses—can help reduce false positives and make the results more precise and less noisy.<br/><br/>

 ## Authorization Matrix / User Access Table
 This part focuses on analyzing user session and URL relationships to identify access violations.
 The tool systematically visits all URLs associated with pre-defined user sessions and populates a table with HTTP responses.
 Essentially, it creates an access matrix, which aids in identifying authentication and authorization issues.
 Ultimately, this process reveals which users can access specific page contents.